ChaimW25/PokemonGame/README.md

 Haim Willinger

 ## Introduction
-In this project we were created and designed a Pokemon game.
-The game is structured so that a directed weighted graph is given (you can read about that here: https://en.wikipedia.org/wiki/Directed_graph)
- And given a list of Pokemons (with different values ​​for each) that are located on the edges of the graph.
+In this project, we created and designed a Pokémon game.
+The game is structured around a directed weighted graph (you can read about it here: https://en.wikipedia.org/wiki/Directed_graph).
+Additionally, there is a list of Pokémon located on the edges of the graph, each with its own unique values.

-The main goal of the game - locate the agents who capture the pokemons and make the agent walk so that they capture as many pokemons as possible at high values, it means, maximize the overall score of the captured pokemons.
+The main objective of the game is to locate the agents who capture the Pokémon and guide them to capture as many high-value Pokémon as possible.
+The goal is to maximize the overall score of the captured Pokémon.

-The game has different cases that are different in their attributes like: the struct of the graph, the position of the pokemons, the number of agents and their speed.
+The game features different cases that vary in attributes such as the structure of the graph, the positions of the Pokémon, the number of agents, and their speeds.

-Below: An image of the Pokemon agent! ('Ash Ketchum', in the series),:
+Below is an image of the Pokémon agent, 'Ash Ketchum', from the series:

 ![ash](https://user-images.githubusercontent.com/74601548/148528833-c60c78e7-c361-4fe5-a2c9-608bf6ba4296.png)

-An image of our game Pokemons: in yellow-'Pikachu' , in orange-'Charmander' .
+Here is an image of the Pokémon in our game: Pikachu, represented by the color yellow, and Charmander, represented by the color orange.

 ![image](https://user-images.githubusercontent.com/74601548/148529412-076466cf-69ee-424a-81c3-e58b69ab3690.png)

-The graph in the game is a directed graph, so, we differ in the GUI between yellow Pokemons placed on descending edges (the id of the source vertex is higher than the destination vertex) and orange pokemon placed on ascending edges.
+The graph in the game is a directed graph.
+In the game's graphical user interface (GUI), we distinguish between yellow Pokémon placed on descending edges (where the ID of the source vertex is higher than the destination vertex) and orange Pokémon placed on ascending edges.

 ## That's how the game GUI looks like: